feater-dev/feater/README.md

 #### Controlling log level

-- `FEATER_LOG_LEVEL_CONSOLE` - specifies log level that will be outputed to console; defaults to `info`;
+- `FEATER_LOG_LEVEL_CONSOLE` - specifies log level that will be outputted to console; defaults to `info`;
 - `FEATER_LOG_LEVEL_MONGO` - specifies log level that will be persisted in MongoDB; defaults to `info`.

 ## Running using source

-For developing Feater it is better to buid image from source and run server and client components in watch mode, where source changes will result in recompiling and restarting them.
+For developing Feater it is better to build image from source and run server and client components in watch mode, where source changes will result in recompiling and restarting them.
 This is possible using [.docker/run.sh](https://github.com/feater-dev/feater/blob/develop/.docker/run.sh) script.

 This script allows to use the same environmental variables as the image described before plus an extra `FEATER_ENV` variable that can be set to either `dev` or `prod`.